Sarah Liebing-Gow

 Training:

-Hi, I’m Sarah, and I’m a qualified cognitive behavioural therapist and groupwork facilitator.
+Hello, I’m Sarah, and I’m a qualified cognitive-behavioural therapist, mediator, and group-work facilitator.

-I come from a family of folk who work in mental health and have always had a keen interest in psychology.
-I bring experience from working in many different sectors to my practice: from working within local council offices supporting people through housing and benefit claims; to call centres; hospitality; further education and a lengthy career in the arts and live events.
+I come from a family of folk who work in mental health and have always had a keen interest in psychology and mental health.
+I bring experience of working across many varied sectors to my practice, ranging from working in local council offices supporting people with housing and benefit claims to call centres, hospitality, further education, and a lengthy career in the arts and live events.
+Which is a long way of saying I tried a lot of jobs before I worked in the arts!

-I started working in the arts with the ambitious hope that it could help change the world or at least open people up to a view outside their own.
-I still believe in this, but I wanted to work more directly with people to support them through life’s ups and downs, so I trained to be a therapist.
-I know first-hand how important it is to look after your mental health when you have a pressured work environment, as well as going from project to project with no security.
+I started working in the arts because I felt (rather ambitiously) that it could help change the world, or at least open people's eyes to a view outside their own.
+I still believe this can be the case, but I reached a point where I wanted to work more directly with people to support them through life’s ups and downs, so I trained to become a therapist.
+During this time, I realised how hard it can be to explain life in the creative world to those who have no understanding of that lifestyle and how it can directly impact your mental health and those around you.
+I also began working with and supporting young adults in further education, gaining a greater understanding of how confusing it can be to transition from school to the more grown-up world of college/uni life and beyond.

-Outside of 1-2-1 therapy, each week, I support a mental health chat café in the Southside of Glasgow.
-Every Monday, a different mix of people come together to discuss their week, but also mental health needs that may have come up.
-Some are regulars who have been coming for years, some come for one night only, and some are somewhere in the middle of that.
-Please get in touch if you are interested in joining us!
+Outside of 1-2-1 therapy, each week I support a mental health chat café in the Southside of Glasgow, where people come together to discuss how their week has been and any bigger mental health needs they may have.
+Some are regulars who have been coming for years, some come for one night only, and some fall somewhere in the middle.
+Please get in touch if you are interested in joining us and becoming part of this welcoming community!

 Book an initial call